bharadwaj-varma-99/rtms-samples/js/Transcripts/print_incoming_transcripts/readme.md

 # Transcript Processing Project

-This project demonstrates real-time transcript processing using the Zoom RTMS API.
+This project demonstrates real-time transcript processing using the Zoom RTMS.
 It focuses on capturing and processing meeting transcripts from Zoom meetings.

 ## Implementation Details